aimms/language-reference/procedural-language-components/procedures-and-functions/internal-procedures.rst

 be initialized once and can be used during every subsequent call to the procedure, or to keep track of the number of calls to a procedure.

-.. rubric:: Execution subnodes

-In addition to AIMMS execution statements, you can include references to (named) execution subnodes to the body of a procedure.
-AIMMS supports several types of execution subnodes.
-They can either contain just execution statements or provide a graphical input form for complicated statements like the ``READ``, ``WRITE`` and ``SOLVE`` statement.
-The contents of the execution subnodes will be expanded by AIMMS into the body of the procedure at the position of their references.

 .. rubric:: Top-down implementation

 By partitioning the body of a long procedure into several execution